piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

 `valueFrom`.
 Metadata fields are specified using the same syntax as the [Downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api) for Pods.

+A special case is using `valueFrom` with a reference path ending in a `*` character.
+This copies all keys and values that match the given pattern.
+The property name must contain the special `$1` string, which gets replaced by the part of the key matching the `*` character.

 In addition, setting `optional` to true means the property is only applied if the value is not empty.
 This is useful in case the property value should be inherited from the node's metadata